 Strawberry Theatre Workshop (aka Strawshop) is an award-winning Seattle theatre company founded in 2003 by Greg Carter, associated with a movement in that city to improve wages for professional theatre artists.

 Strawshop performed seven plays at the Richard Hugo House from 2004–2006, before moving to the Lee Center for the Arts and eventually to the Erickson Theatre Off Broadway on Capitol Hill–where we performed five summer seasons from 2008-12.
-In October 2014, Strawshop will begin performing in a new arts space developed by Capitol Hill Housing called 12th Avenue Arts.
+In January 2015, Strawshop began performing in a new arts space developed by Capitol Hill Housing called 12th Avenue Arts.
 Strawshop designed and is managing the new venue in a partnership with New Century Theatre Company and Washington Ensemble Theatre.

 In its genre-breaking history, Strawshop has produced two narrative theatre plays, three plays for puppets, four musicals, one original play, seven West Coast premieres, as well as work from a more traditional canon of Ibsen, Miller, Fo, Brecht, Wilder, and Mamet.
 Between 2008-2010, the company featured a series of plays called Biograph that included stories of real people, such as Life of Galileo, The Elephant Man, and Lady Day at Emerson’s Bar & Grill.
 The series concluded in 2010 with productions of The Laramie Project and Breaking the Code.